Overv/VulkanTutorial/en/11_Compute_Shader.md

 }
 ```

-If you look at the sample in the [semaphores chapter](03_Drawing_a_triangle/03_Drawing/02_Rendering_and_presentation.md#page_Semaphores), this setup will immediately run the compute shader as we haven't specified any wait semaphores.
+Similar to the sample in the [semaphores chapter](03_Drawing_a_triangle/03_Drawing/02_Rendering_and_presentation.md#page_Semaphores), this setup will immediately run the compute shader as we haven't specified any wait semaphores.
 This is fine, as we are waiting for the compute command buffer of the current frame to finish execution before the compute submission with the `vkWaitForFences` command.

 The graphics submission on the other hand needs to wait for the compute work to finish so it doesn't start fetching vertices while the compute buffer is still updating them.
 So we wait on the `computeFinishedSemaphores` for the current frame and have the graphics submission wait on the `VK_PIPELINE_STAGE_VERTEX_INPUT_BIT` stage, where vertices are consumed.